wouter173/website-old/README.md

 - [x] footer
 - [x] fix header icon scrolling
 - [x] fix the scrolling to sections, it goes way too far
+- [x] add darkmode / fix global variables to reflect the values and not these non suggestive ones
+---
+- [ ] add a darkmode switch in the nav or somfn
+- [ ] fix a trello for the todo
 - [ ] in general give everything more space also when on mobile
 - [ ] give the header scroll icon a hover animation
 - [ ] responsive projects: always display icons and description